luischaparroc/printf/README.md

 ------------

 ### print_buf.c
-Function That Prints The Buffer
+Function That Prints The Buffer.

 ------------

 ### handl_buf.c
-Function That Concatenates The Buffer Characters
+Function That Concatenates The Buffer Characters.

 ------------

 ### print_chr.c
-Function That Writes The Character C To Stdout
+Function That Writes The Character C To Stdout.
 ```c
 /* Indetifier : %c */
 ```